Preparing for university

 It’s going to be emotional…

-A son, daughter or young person starting at university is a challenge – for them, and you.
+Starting at university is a challenge – for them, and you.
 Don’t be surprised if life seems a little emptier to begin with, and try not to worry about their worries.
 It’s a time for independence and new opportunities, for all involved – so brace yourself, and enjoy it!